top of page

 1 Peter 3:21: "and this water symbolizes baptism that now saves you also—not the removal of dirt from the body but the pledge of a clear conscience toward Yahshua.
 It saves you by the resurrection of Yahshua the Messiah" Seeking to be emersed in Yahweh?
 Through prayer may your steps be ordered & led by the holy spirit.
 In love Yahshua Restoration Ministry will guide you to the water to be made new.
 Please feel free to contact us for assistance.

-New Moons 2025
+New Moons 2026 Schedule

 New moon dates reflect the evening when the new moon crescent is projected to be visible. -